-This is a medical condition in which there is a substantial increase in lactic acid levels in the bloodstream.
+This is a medical condition with a substantial increase in lactic acid levels in the bloodstream.

-This accumulation of lactic acid in the bloodstream results in kidney dysfunction that becomes difficult for the kidneys to maintain a balance between acid and bases in the body or what can be termed as a balanced pH in the body.
+This accumulation of lactic acid in the bloodstream results in kidney dysfunction that makes it difficult for the kidneys to maintain a balance between acid and bases in the body or what can be termed a balanced pH in the body.

-Since the kidneys are not able to filter the excess lactic acid in the body.
-This finally results in Kussmaul’s breathing.
+Since the kidneys cannot filter the excess lactic acid in the body, this finally results in Kussmaul’s breathing.

 This is also one of the causes of Kussmaul’s breathing.
 Pneumonia is predominantly an infection of the lungs.
-In this condition the alveoli become filled with fluid and hinder the individual’s normal breathing pattern and end up having Kussmaul’s breathing.
+In this condition, the alveoli become filled with fluid and hinder the individual’s regular breathing pattern and have Kussmaul’s breathing.

 - Renal insufficiency:

-As indicated above if there is a renal dysfunction, the excess accumulation of acid in the body is not able to be filtered out of the body, resulting in an imbalance in the pH in the body causing complications such as Kussmaul breathing.
+As indicated above, if there is renal dysfunction, the excess accumulation of acid in the body cannot be filtered out, resulting in an imbalance in the pH in the body, causing complications such as Kussmaul breathing.

-Before the onset of Kussmaul’s breathing, the patient will have other symptoms that point towards a renal failure such as decreased urination, swelling of the lower extremities, nausea and vomiting.
+Before the onset of Kussmaul’s breathing, the patient will have other symptoms of renal failures, such as decreased urination, swelling of the lower extremities, nausea, and vomiting.

 Peritonitis: This is also one of the medical conditions that can cause Kussmaul’s breathing.
 This is a medical condition in which the peritoneum becomes inflamed or swollen.
 This may be due to a malfunction of the liver.
-When this condition worsens it leads to complications that include Kussmaul’s breathing.
+When this condition worsens, it leads to complications, including Kussmaul’s breathing.

-The treatment for Kussmaul breathing depends on the underlying condition that in most cases is uncontrolled diabetes or kidney failure.
+The treatment for Kussmaul’s breathing depends on the underlying condition, uncontrolled diabetes or kidney failure.

-To treat Kussmaul’s breathing, it is extremely vital to make sure that the patient’s airway remains clear and there are no obstructions.
+To treat Kussmaul’s breathing, it is vital to ensure that the patient’s airway remains clear and there are no obstructions.

-It may be difficult to identify immediately if the patient is entering the Kussmaul breathing pattern.
+It may be difficult to identify immediately if the patient enters the Kussmaul breathing pattern.

-There may be breathing problems experienced by patients, but unless a doctor is alert enough to be watching the development of Kussmaul’s breathing, then it can be difficult to diagnose.
+There may be breathing problems experienced by patients, but unless a doctor is alert enough to be watching the development of Kussmaul’s breathing, it can be challenging to diagnose.

-If there is a risk that a patient has abnormal pH levels, it is important to put the patient in a hospital setting so that the levels and chemistry of the blood can be monitored and the patient can receive the appropriate treatment to prevent him from developing the respiration of the patient.
+Suppose there is a risk that a patient has abnormal pH levels.
+In that case, it is essential to put the patient in a hospital setting to monitor the stories and chemistry of the blood.
+The patient can receive the appropriate treatment to prevent him from developing the patient respiration.
 Kussmaul